Wi-Fi frequently asked questions

 Your payment for Wi-Fi service will appear on your credit card statement as "Inflight Wi-Fi"

 Wi-Fi internet access on all premium transcontinental routes is managed by United.
 A Gogo account is only available for use on our two-cabin regional aircraft equipped with Wi-Fi.

 United Wi-Fi features and restrictions

 Yes, many international flights offer United Wi-Fi.
 International coverage is available on the following aircraft in the United fleet: all Airbus 319/320s, Boeing 767s, 777s, 787s and select 757 aircraft.
-The following do not offer international coverage: most Boeing 737 aircraft and premium transcontinental 757 aircraft.Our Boeing 737 MAX 9 aircraft, select Airbus A319 aircraft, select 737-900 aircraft and select 757-200 aircraft with premium transcontinental service equipped with Viasat internet currently offer Wi-Fi service over North and Central America with future plans for additional coverage.
+International coverage is not available on most Boeing 737 aircraft.Our Boeing 737 MAX 9 aircraft, select Airbus A319 aircraft, 737-900 aircraft and select 757-200 aircraft with premium transcontinental service equipped with Viasat internet currently offer Wi-Fi service over North and Central America with future plans for additional coverage.

 You can only access the internet through United Wi-Fi on one wireless device at a time, unless you purchase access twice using separate credentials.
 On all mainline aircraft equipped with United Wi-Fi, you may switch your internet access from one device to another if you have signed in with a MileagePlus account.